kaishx/wfa/README.md

 ## 2. Methodology (WFA)
 Related Code: (`cpp_wfa.py` and `numba_wfa.py`)

-At its core, the system measures how a pair behaves historically and reacts when the spread becomes statistically abnormal.
-To do this, I used a combination of statistical tests and guards.
+In Pairs Trading, the algorithm evaluates how a pair of assets behaves historically and reacts when their spread deviates significantly from expected behavior.
+The Z-score is used as the primary statistic to identify abnormal spreads, while additional statistical tests ensure that detected opportunities are meaningful and robust.

+Note: We use a 15-minute timeframe for data.
+One-minute bars were too noisy for reliable signal generation, while hourly or daily bars would miss many entry opportunities.
+The 15-minute interval provides a practical balance between these extremes.

 ### Logic